 Questions To Ask a Construction Accident Attorney

 You want to find an experienced construction accident attorney who is well versed in the relevant state and national workplace safety, transportation, negligence, or product liability laws, knows how to deal with workers' comp, as well as insurance and health care companies, and knows how to prepare and settle a case effectively.

 During this consultation, you should ask some preliminary questions to get to know the attorney and their experience, for example:

 - How long have you been practicing law?
 How long with construction accident cases?

-- What percentage of your practice is devoted to construction accident cases?
+- What percentage of your practice is construction accident cases?
 How many construction accident cases have you handled?
 How often have they settled?
-Gone through litigation?
+Have you gone through litigation?

 - What is a typical settlement range for cases like mine?